wp-plugins/listen-to-quran-verses/readme.txt

 == Installation ==

-<h3>Hint</h3>
-make sure you add `{QuranVerses}` in your new page or new post. so it start showing instantly.

 <h3>Basic Steps</h3>

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `{QuranVerses}` anywhere in your page/post content.

-<h3>IMPORTANT NOTE:</h3>
+<h3>IMPORTANT NOTES:</h3>

-This plugin will only work if your theme allows inserting code in the HEAD and FOOTER sections of your blog.
+* This plugin will only work if your theme allows inserting code in the HEAD and FOOTER sections of your blog.
+* make sure you add `{QuranVerses}` in your new page or new post. so it start showing instantly.
+* The plugin needs to be connected to internet in order to load the media files (can't be done if you are working on a local machine without an active internet connection)

 <h3>Useful links:</h3>
 1. <a href="http://www.youtube.com/watch?v=bd-iGTudp4c" title="Install and use wordpress plugin (Listen to Quran Verses)">Video tutorial on intalling the plugin</a>